preespp/Table_Organizer_Robot_Arm/README.md

 │   ├── yolo11n.pt                        # Pre-trained YOLOv11 Nano model (optional/custom model)
 │   ├── yolov5nu.pt                       # YOLOv5 Nano model (used for fine-tuning)
 │   └── yolov8n.pt                        # YOLOv8 Nano model (used for detection/testing)
-├── Images/                               # Photos used in README or reports (e.g., diagrams, sample outputs) ├── LeRobot/                              # LeRobot framework for robotic arm control and data processing ├── Other Scripts/                        # Utility scripts for data preprocessing, testing, and analysis │   ├── file_manage.py                    # Script for cleaning and managing dataset files │   ├── label_script.py                   # Script for updating class IDs in YOLO label files │   ├── main_coord.py                     # Script for testing camera feed, YOLO detection, and center coordinate calculation │   ├── random_script.py                  # Script for reading class orders from YOLO models (e.g., COCO class list) │   └── tcp_udp_photo.py                  # Script for testing photo transmission via TCP/UDP protocols ├── PC Scripts/                           # Scripts running on the PC side for processing and control │   ├── passing_data.py                   # Script for testing data reading from JSON output by YOLO │   ├── yolo_display_flow.py              # YOLO detection with energy-saving logic (runs YOLO only on motion) │   ├── yolo_display.py                   # Main script for displaying video feed with YOLO detection and sending data to LeRobot
-│   └── yolov8n.pt                        # YOLOv8 Nano model used for inference on the PC side
-├── Report_VideoDemo/                     # Directory for formal reports and video demonstrations ├── .gitignore                            # Specifies files and directories to be ignored by Git version control ├── LICENSE                               # Licensing information for the project └── README.md                             # Main project documentation (setup instructions, usage, architecture)
+├── .gitignore                            # Specifies files and directories to be ignored by Git version control ├── LICENSE                               # Licensing information for the project └── README.md                             # Main project documentation (setup instructions, usage, architecture)